open-source-uc/UCurriculum-Student/README.md

 ### Obtaining information

 After setting up the class in your virtual enviorement, you should want to obtain the information.
 For now, the library possesses only one method.
-This is the `actual_courses` method; it returns a dictionary where every course taken by the student in the actual semester is a **Key** and his respective section where the student is is his **Value**. *Note that this only works for the first degree that appears in "Seguimiento Curricular" dropdown menu.*
+This is the `courses` method; it returns a dictionary where every course taken by the student in the actual semester is a **Key** and his respective section where the student is is his **Value**.

 ```python
 courses_taken_dict = user.actual_courses()